Lately, you’ve been dreaming of having your own suckermouth pleco, but don’t really want to look after a 2 feet long monster.

 High-quality flake food will be alright too.

-Make sure you put yours in a friendly environment, avoiding aggressive aquariums.
+Additionally, you’ll want to put yours in a friendly environment, avoiding aggressive aquariums.

 Behavior & compatibility

-Rubber lips don’t like aggressive tank mates.
+Rubber Lipped plecos don’t like living with aggressive tank mates.

 They are very peaceful by nature.